-1. Copy of federal Student Aid Report (SAR), which is the result of your filing the Free Application for Federal Student Aid (FAFSA) (www.fafsa.ed.gov).
-This form determines your eligibility for federal aid programs.
-It also serves as your application for your state's grant, which normally has a May 1 deadline.
+Copy of federal Student Aid Report (SAR), which is the result of your filing the Free Application for Federal Student Aid (FAFSA) (www.fafsa.ed.gov).
+This form determines your eligibility for

 Aid Decisions

 Financial aid decisions are mailed to on-time applicants at the end of June each year.
 Awards are "packaged" to comprise a student loan recommendation, a work-study opportunity, and grant assistance.
 You must sign and accept your award and provide whatever materials are required to finalize it if it is listed as tentative.
 Only official, accepted awards can be credited to your student account.
 Awards are renewable each year as long as you reapply, demonstrate need, and are making satisfactory academic progress.
 The self-help (loan and work) components of your award will increase each year as you progress toward your degree.